New Super Mario Bros. Wii

 Streams

-There exists a single unused track in the game, named cheepfanfare_lr.ry.32
+Unused track in the game, named cheepfanfare_lr.ry.32.

 The BRSAR has a entry called "STRM_BGM_DEMO_OMAKE" (demo = cutscene, omake = bonus), but there is no BRSTM to go along with it.